 St Ives in Cornwall

-Located on the Cornish coast St Ives is one of the prettiest seaside towns in England.
+Located on the Cornish coast St Ives is one of the prettiest seaside towns in England and a must-visit destination in Cornwall.
 Famous for its links to artists such as Barbara Hepworth a trip to the Tate St Ives is a must for art lovers.

 There are lots of lovely cafes, galleries and shops to enjoy.
 Take a stroll around the harbour and the harbour beach or a boat trip to nearby Seal Island.